 Care must be taken when removing scaffolding in order to keep damages to a minimum.
-Any damages must be repaired in accordance with the recommendations of the International Paint representative on site.
+Any damages should be repaired in accordance with the recommendations of International Paint's representative on site.

 5.4 VENTILATION

 Ventilation is necessary during abrasive blasting operations to ensure adequate visibility.
 Flexible trunking should be used to allow the point of extraction to be reasonably close to the personnel carrying out the blasting.